 A link to subscribe as a recipient of the letter will be announced on Casco’s Instagram.
 The letter will be postmarked from Utrecht at the end of the month.

 From November to January, we kick start our new season of Common Air, Casco’s radio broadcast streamed on Stranded FM.
 The season features musical works from Casco’s archive, outcomes of research around the season’s theme and contributions from artists and researchers in the fields of art, music, sound, and politics.
-Each episode will stream live from Stranded FM at 14.00 on 19 November and 17 December 2020, and 21 January 2021, or later on Casco’s SoundCloud.
+Each episode will stream live from Stranded FM at 14.00 on 19 November 2020, and 21 January and 4 February 2021, or later on Casco’s SoundCloud.

 The publication about the commoning process of the Terwijde farmhouse and the background of the Traveling Farm Museum of Forgotten Skills is now available for your reading.Affiliated study lines:: Center for Ecological (Un)learning (CEU)

 As we arrive at the last chapter of our adaptive exhibition program Common Grounds: Story / Heritage, we return to the courtyard of our shared space in Utrecht.
 At the Abraham Dolehof we hear from a final character in the story, a voice previously hidden.
 Abraham’s Doolhof [Abraham’s Maze] by curator and writer Laura Herman and writer and dramatist Maarten Mertens is a story delivered in the form of a dialogue between the Dolehof, the courtyard, and a clever wanderer, who helps the Dolehof discover a sense of itself.
 The courtyard is not only an (un)common ground, but also a maze in which different realities collide.

 For the final chapter of Common Grounds: Story / Heritage we turn to reflect upon the story itself with a newly commissioned text by Laura Herman and Maarten Mertens.